Conversion Question: Charge as you drive?

 As for the solar panels?
 Your instincts are once again correct!
 You can add a few miles to your range with the sun, depending on a few things.

-Here's the problem(s), though: One - Solar panels are heavy and bulky (for now), and they add pounds and drag to your EV that sort of cancel out the benefit they provide;
+One - solar panels are heavy and bulky (for now), and they add pounds and drag to your EV that sort of cancel out the benefit they provide;

 Two - the panel on your car can't be positioned for optimal direct sunlight;